GreenTreeLabs/simple-author-box/readme.txt

 The PRO version of Simple Author Box fixes this.

+= Is there any widget in Simple Author Box ? =

+No, but we have two awesome widgets in the PRO version.

 = I have two author boxes.
 How can I hide one? =

 The second author box might be a theme feature and you will need to turn it off from your theme’s options, or hide it with custom CSS.